maryam246/Django/README.md

 - **NOTE:** INSTALL autoSulgField >> make field in model >> import AutoslugField from autoslug >> then use for attribute (populate_from,unique,null,default)
 ## Pagination and How to Add Pagination in django
+for example:  you have10, to 20 records, and you want to show just 2 records at a time and show the next, previous button which show the recoards. so, we use the **Paginators**.
 - Visit the official Pagination in django website.
 - In **Views.py** import this library
      - **from django.core.paginator import Paginator**